</aethereum>

 A small primitive core is a feature, not a limitation.
 Holding the surface tight keeps the product legible and the durable wedge protected even as A2A, skills, and a dashboard get layered on.

-Routing every user-facing name through a single brand constant made the Hive-to-Aethereum rename a one-line change instead of a refactor.
+Routing every user-facing name through a single brand constant made settling on the final Aethereum name late in development a one-line change instead of a scattered rename.